-A well designed and implemented Modern Septic System Remediation Program is a sensible, affordable and realistic long-term solution to reducing, limiting and containing septic system nitrogen.
-There is simply no other way to effectively reduce household nitrogen than taking better care of the systems we already have in the ground.
+A well designed and owner friendly Septic System Management Strategy is the most effective, affordable and realistic long-term solution to reduce nitrogen.
+A sound Management Strategy will reduce, limit and contain nitrogen from households using septic systems quickly and efficiently.
+There is simply no better way to reduce household nitrogen than taking better care of the systems we already have in the ground.